TESS light curves of two new magnetic cataclysmic variables: an asynchronous polar at the period minimum, and an eclipsing system with a large spin-to-orbit ratio: : a candidate asynchronous polar at the period minimum

-As with CD~Ind, we argue that the $2\omega-\Omega$ sideband is the largest-amplitude frequency in the power spectrum, which might seem counterintuitive, given that the orbital and spin frequencies usually determine the light curve of an mCV.
-However, this result has been justified mathematically by \citet{wynn92} for IPs.\citet{littlefield_cd_ind} argued, on the basis of a series of papers \citep{mason89,mason95, mason98, silber92, silber97, zucker95}, that $2\omega-\Omega$ can be the dominant signal in a Lomb-Scargle power spectrum of an AP that undergoes pole switching during an observation. \citet{littlefield_cd_ind} pointed out that the Lomb-Scargle algorithm does not contemplate the possibility that a signal can undergo phase shifts.
+As with CD~Ind, we argue that the $2\omega-\Omega$ sideband is the largest-amplitude frequency in the power spectrum, a result that was justified mathematically by \citet{wynn92} for IPs. \citet{littlefield_cd_ind} argued, on the basis of a series of papers \citep{mason89,mason95, mason98, silber92, silber97, zucker95}, that $2\omega-\Omega$ can be the dominant signal in a Lomb-Scargle power spectrum of an AP that undergoes pole switching during an observation. \citet{littlefield_cd_ind} pointed out that the Lomb-Scargle algorithm does not contemplate the possibility that a signal can undergo phase shifts.
 On the contrary, when presented with a signal that undergoes abrupt phase shifts, it rewards frequency identifications that keep a phase-shifting signal in phase.
 This is why the non-intuitive $2\omega-\Omega$ sideband can dominate a power spectrum even if on short timescales the light curve is modulated at $\omega$ \citep{mason20}.

 Despite its ambiguous orbital period, all plausible identifications of $\Omega$ would result in \gaia\ having the second-shortest orbital period of any polar (synchronous or asynchronous).
-In the Appendix, we show that only one polar in the VSX, Gaia~19bxc, has a shorter proposed orbital period (64.4~min) than \gaia\ (77.55~min).
+Only Gaia~19bxc, which is believed to have a Population II donor \citep{Galiullin}, has a shorter orbital period (64.4~min) than \gaia\ (77.55~min).